themagicalmammal/wikibot/README.md

 ```

 ## Contribute
 Thank you for considering contributing to Wikibot.
-Please add useful comments or try contacting [me](https://telegram.me/themagicalmammal) before submitting any pull requests.
+Please add useful comments with your PR's. <br /> <br />

+To contact me go [here](https://telegram.me/themagicalmammal).

 ## Credits
 #### [kurkurzz](https://github.com/kurkurzz) - Introducing the keyboard & some optimized commands.